 Spassky got off to a great start in the first game playing as White.
 In a drawish bishop ending Fischer blundered inexplicably.
 He got his bishop trapped and lost it for only two pawns.
 Spassky won the endgame and was 2-0 up in the match when Fischer forfeited the second game in a row over cameras and a subsequent no-show.

 But after that Fischer, who had come into the match on a recent 20 game winning hot streak found his form.
 He won five of the next eight games to lead by three points after 10 games.
 The second half of the match was very tight with mostly draws.
 Fischer won two further games to Spassky's one.
-The final score was 7-3 with 11 draws.
-Spassky had lost the title.
+Fischer won it +7-3 =11

 Spassky never regained his title but he did enjoy great form for many years after Reykjavik.
 He won Dortmund 1973

 Spassky wasn't renowned as an opening specialist but he does have variations in some openings bearing his name.
 One is in the Marshall Attack which is one of Black's responses in the Ruy Lopez Opening.
 He also contributed to both sides of the Nimzo-Indian Defense.
 He made the Sicilian Defense a better place and came up with ideas for the King's Indian Attack.